 Displaying Complex Text

-Rendering Indic and Arabic scripts requires complex text layout operations, like --
+Rendering Indic and Arabic scripts require complex text layout operations, like --

-a) More than one letter (character) may join to produce one letter-form (substitution),
+a) substitution: consonants may join to produce one conjunct,

-b) a letter-form may require positioning relative to other (base) letter-form, (positioning)
+b) positioning: a letter-form (mainly vowels) may require positioning relative to other (base) letter-form (consonants),

-d) A letter can have different forms depending upon surrounding letters. (mainly in Arabic)
+d) alternate forms: a character can have different forms depending upon surrounding characters. [mainly in Arabic]

-As Indic scripts are complex; to correctly display (render/draw) these Indic scripts (like DevaNagari), fonts and related software capable of producing 'rich typography' are required.
-Rich typography allows substitution and positioning of glyphs.
-Rich typography is required for properly rendering complex scripts.
+In other words, to correctly display (render) these scripts (like DevaNagari), fonts and related software capable of producing 'rich typography' are required.
+Rich typography allows substitution, positioning, rearrangement and contextual selection of glyphs/letter-forms.

 A font-format is a specification (description) or a kind of standard, to bring order to how fonts should be designed/created.
 Basic TrueType font-format support simple typography required to render Roman text.
 This TrueType font-format is extended by some computer vendors/organisations to support 'rich typography'.
 OpenType, AAT and Graphite are some popular extensions of TrueType.